n8upham/mammalGenomesNCBI/README.md

 | SIRENIA          | 3         | 5        |
 | TUBULIDENTATA    | 1         | 1        |

+** Paucituberculata (extant family Caenolestidae) is the only mammal order yet without a genome!

 ### Summary of genomes by body size (adult average body mass of sequenced species)